tabahi/IPAPhonemeMapper/README.md

     - Returns all current phoneme indices

 # Contributing
-I am looking for contributions!
+Seeking contributions particularly from linguists and phonology experts.
+Whether it's expanding phoneme coverage, improving phonetic mappings, or enhancing language support, your expertise is valuable.
 Please feel free to submit a Pull Request.
 See instructions in [CONTRIBUTING.md](CONTRIBUTING.md)

 # License